- Makes the most of its size

 While the related Fit gets a 1.5-liter inline-4, the HR-V adds muscle in the form of a 1.8-liter inline-4.
 The nonsteroidal upgrade gives the crossover 141 horsepower and 127 pound-feet of torque.
 It’s still saddled with a taller and heavier body than the Fit, so both are in the 10-second 0-60 mph ballpark—feel free to drag-race them and report back with results.

 The 6-speed manual on the base HR-V is a fine piece, and Honda gets credit still for offering this valuable anti-theft device.
-It doesn’t magically transform the HR-V into a performance piece, so you may as well get the continuously variable transmission (CVT), which comes with a sport mode that changes ratios more quickly.
+It doesn’t magically transform the HR-V into a performance machine, so you may as well get the continuously variable transmission (CVT), which comes with a sport mode that changes ratios more quickly.
 Paddle shift controls on EX and EX-L models send the CVT to pre-programmed simulated “gears,” but it’s still more laggy than a conventional automatic, still kind of a fun suck.

 The HR-V’s absorbent ride feels much like the Fit, which is to say it’s better than a Chevy Trax or Jeep Renegade.
 Honda gets credit for the standard 17-inch wheels, while rivals’ bigger 18-inch wheels don’t really help ride quality on such short wheelbases.